keithalewis/papers/prob.md

 The study of _probability_ used to be a disreputable pursuit.
-It had its origin in gambling where theoretical advances were immediately applied to lighten the wallets of anyone foolish enough to take up a challenge.
+It had its origin in gambling where theoretical advances were immediately applied to lighten the wallets of anyone foolish enough to take up the challenge.

 Cheval de Mere